n0tnull/Adebar-wiki/Configuration.md

   in compatibility mode, some "secured config files" are not simply "pulled" (which would remain their timestamps), but "cat" – as that can be done via `adb shell` using the `su -c` command.
+* `AUTO_CONFIRM`: Whether backups should be automatically confirmed via keypresses send with ADB.
+When using this, don't touch your device while the „automated process“ is running: it requires the backup/restore screen being in the foreground – or it will hit any other button in reach instead.
+  No guarantees, the risk is yours; which is why this is disabled by default.
+  Set to `1` if you want to play with it.
+* `AUTO_UNLOCK`: Shall the backup/restore scripts try to automatically
+  unlock your screen?
+Note that this a) doesn't work on all devices, b) on some devices might require the screen already being turned on, and
+  c) definitely doesn't work if a password/pattern/pin protection is active.
+  Hence by default this is turned off.
+Feel free to play with it: in the worst case, it simply doesn't work.

 ## User-defined Functions
 As described for the `POSTRUN_CMD` and `APPNAME_CMD` above, you can use